ESG

 Our Health and Safety Policy is made available in local languages and all new starters must confirm that they have read and understood it.
 The policy is reviewed in full at least annually and more regularly if required.

 We continually monitor our health and safety performance to ensure compliance and to enable us to take any corrective action if issues are identified.
-During the year, there were 15 non-reportable and two reportable accidents in our Telford facility (2022: 19 non-reportable and nil reportable) and, in China, three minor accidents were reported (2022: two minor accidents).
+During the year, there were 28 non-reportable, but no reportable accidents in our Telford facility (2024: ten non-reportable and one reportable) and, in China, three minor accidents were reported (2024: three minor accidents).

 Human rights